 Hamton says he knows not what to do.
 Kill Ox-Foot now?
 Or, if Ox-Foot is his father, why trouble hisself?
 And did the Maggot speak true, or was she a devil come from hell to lure him to damnation?

 Enter Purrlie (Linkin).
 He tells Hamton to marry Ox-Foot’s daughter that is Purrlie’s grand-daughter.
-Hamton runs off to find Ox-Foot, pausing to tell all (save Purrlie) that he fears this offered wife may be his sister.
+Hamton runs off to find Ox-Foot, pausing to tell all (save Purrlie) that he fears this offered bride may be his sister.

 Now is this coat I took as bribe from rats